Youth Advisory BoardYouth Advisory Board

 - Offer feedback on different KQED programs and services.

-Since Fall 2016, contributions from the Youth Advisory Board have directly impacted KQED's Education services and tools as well as the greater KQED community.
+Since Fall 2016, Youth Advisory Board members have directly impacted KQED's Education services and tools as well as the greater community.
 Their feedback shaped the look and feel of our YouTube series, Above the Noise, and members have represented the YAB at public events, conferences, and even on KQED's airwaves!